BinaryMuse/angular-annotate-sweetjs/README.md

 }
 ```

+To use, simply wrap any function declaration that needs to work with the injector in `di()`.
 The macro will convert code like this:

 ```javascript
 app.controller('SomeController', di(function($scope, $http, $injector) {